Bomchoo/Arvanis-Wiki/docs/index.md

 ## Welcome to the World of Terralon

+!!! success "Welcome!"

     Welcome, intrepid adventurers, to the realm of Terralon—a land brimming with magic, mystery, and the echoes of ancient civilizations.
 Here in the continent of Galdor, you will embark on a journey across diverse terrains, from the lush Emerald Valley to the mysterious Mystwood, and beyond to the treacherous waters surrounding the Sapphire Isles.

 ### Key Places to Visit

+!!! tip

     - **Emerald Valley**: Known for its verdant landscapes and fertile plains, it is a place of peace and agriculture, but ancient secrets lie buried beneath its soils.
     - **Mystwood**: A dense and fog-laden forest where the trees are said to be as old as Terralon itself.
 The wood hides creatures of old magic and forgotten shrines.
     - **The Sapphire Isles**: A cluster of islands surrounded by deep blue seas and notorious for their pirate activity as well as ancient maritime ruins.
     - **Doranth**: This bustling market city is where your journey starts.
 Doranth is known for its rich history and as a melting pot of cultures and commerce.
     - **The Sunken Peaks**: Mysterious mountain ranges whose tops are wreathed in clouds and are said to house the entrances to underground realms.

 ---